building-physics/replace-refrigerant-gem/lib/measures/replace_refrigerant/Readme.md

 See [resources/README.md](replace_refrigerant/resources/README.md) for dataset details and generation notes.

 ## Measure Description
-The **relace_Refrigerant** measure is implemented as an `EnergyPlusMeasure` in Python.
+The **relpace_refrigerant** measure is implemented as an `EnergyPlusMeasure` in Python.
 It operates on the EnergyPlus workspace after the OSM model is translated, ensuring direct access to refrigerant-related objects.

 ### Key Arguments
 - **Refrigerant** – Choice of new refrigerant to add (`R448A`, `R449A`).